nicolai86/echoserver/README.md

 I'm learning clojure and I'd like to write a simple threaded move-based game server in clojure.
 This is a first step for me, playing with clojure & java interoperability.

+## TODO

+- add some tests
+- restructure the core

 ## License

 Copyright © 2013 Raphael Randschau